Israel Adesanya

-Israel Mobolaji Odunayo Oluwafemi Temitayo Owolabi Adesanya (born 22 July 1989) is a New Zealand professional mixed martial artist, kickboxer, and former boxer with multiple championships in all three disciplines.
-As a mixed martial artist, he currently competes in the Middleweight division in the Ultimate Fighting Championship (UFC), where he is a former UFC Middleweight Champion.
+Israel Mobolaji Temitayo Odunayo Oluwafemi Owolabi Adesanya (born 22 July 1989) is a Nigerian-New Zealand professional mixed martial artist, former kickboxer and boxer.
+As a mixed martial artist, he currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC), where he is a former two-time UFC Middleweight Champion.
 In kickboxing, he is a former Glory Middleweight Championship title challenger.
-As of November 14, 2022, he is #1 in the UFC middleweight rankings, and as of March 7, 2023, he is #6 in the UFC men's pound-for-pound rankings.
+As of 21 October 2025, he is #6 in the UFC middleweight rankings.

-Adesanya is widely regarded as one of the best strikers in mixed martial arts, both offensively and defensively.

 Early life and background

 Adesanya was born in Lagos, Nigeria, the eldest of five children.
 His father, Oluwafemi, is an accountant and his mother, Taiwo, is a nurse.
+He is ethnic Yoruba.
 Adesanya attended Chrisland School, Opebi, and enrolled in its Taekwondo after-school club until he was removed by his mother due to an injury.

 In 1999, he relocated to Ghana with his family for 10 months, but due to his parents wanting their children to receive a well-recognised higher education, he settled in Rotorua, New Zealand, at age 10 and attended Rotorua Boys' High School.
 Adesanya was not interested in sports during high school; instead he was interested in Japanese anime such as Death Note and the manga series Naruto.
-Adesanya was bullied during his high school years and attributes the mistreatment he experienced to his decision to pursue martial arts later in life.
+Adesanya was bullied during his high school years and attributes his decision to pursue martial arts later in life to the mistreatment he experienced.
+Adesanya's first exposure to fighting and an early influence on him was watching the British boxer Prince Naseem Hamed.
+He stated that in an interview, "I remember watching him, mesmerized at what I saw, how we came to the ring and did that flip.
+That was one of my earliest memories of showmanship."

 Following high school graduation, Adesanya enrolled in a Bachelor of Science in Computer Design at the Universal College of Learning in Whanganui.
 At the age of 18, he started training in kickboxing, after being inspired by the Muay Thai film Ong-Bak.
-Two years later Adesanya made the decision to cease his studies in pursuit of a career in kickboxing and went on to amass an amateur record of 32–0 before turning professional and fighting in China.
-At the age of 21, Adesanya moved to Auckland, New Zealand, and began training in mixed martial arts under Eugene Bareman at City Kickboxing, with future UFC fighters such as Dan Hooker, Kai Kara-France and current UFC Featherweight Champion Alexander Volkanovski.
+Two years later Adesanya made the decision to cease his studies in pursuit of a career in kickboxing and went on to amass an amateur record of 32–1 before turning professional and fighting in China.
+At the age of 21, Adesanya moved to Auckland, New Zealand, and began training in mixed martial arts under Eugene Bareman at City Kickboxing, with future UFC fighters such as Dan Hooker, Kai Kara-France and UFC Featherweight Champion Alexander Volkanovski.
 He trains in wrestling under the Romanian New Zealander Andrei Păuleț.

-Adesanya is multilingual.
-He is fluent in Yoruba, Nigerian Pidgin and English.